-So it's best I simply show you how I hold my tracing brush: I do believe it's common sense, since it's similar to how I hold a pen or pencil with one exception which I'll come to straight away:
+So it's best I simply show you how I hold my tracing brush: it's largely common sense, because it's similar to how I hold a pen or pencil with one exception which I'll come to straight away:

 The exception is (though I generalise again), when working from a bridge, you extend and retract the fingers which hold your brush more often than you do when working with a pen or pencil.
-On a bridge you're higher up - there's a larger area you can work within than when your hand is resting on paper.
+This is because, when you're on a bridge, you're higher up - there's a larger area you can work within than when your hand is resting on paper.